syedumerahmedcode/linkedlist/readme.md

 ## Insertion - Doubly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (112)
 - Time complexity of creation with one node: O(1).

+## Traversal - Doubly linked list
+- TODO: Add a diagram depicting the deletion in a singly linked list.
+(114)
+- Time complexity of creation with one node: O(n).

 ## Project structure